Monitoring Technologies for Ghost Gear and Biodiversity

 general description:

-In addition, there is debate on whether ghost gear should be removed, as it potentially represents a source of new habitat structure for marine species.
+In addition, there is debate on whether certain types of ghost gear (ghost traps) should be removed, as it potentially represents a source of new habitat structure for marine species.
 Only a few studies have been conducted on the Atlantic coast to evaluate the effect of bycatch mortality in abandoned traps.
 This is because it is difficult to collect data on the catch and associated mortalities attributed to ghost gear traps.
 Even fewer studies have looked at the behavior of marine species around these derelict traps or offshore wind structures.

 Project Goals: